KevinHQi/GoogleMapAPI-Vue3-Practice/README.md

 Input the place name you want to search and click on the magnifier icon(or press enter), the result should show on below:<br>
 ![](https://github.com/KevinHQi/GoogleMapAPI-Vue3-Practice/blob/main/readmeAssets/3.png)<br>
-You can see name, address, local time and time zone, also a picture of the place.<br> On the right size, a marker at the location will appear on map:<br>
+You can see name, address, local time and time zone, also a picture of the place.<br> On the right side, a marker at the location will appear on map:<br>
 ![](https://github.com/KevinHQi/GoogleMapAPI-Vue3-Practice/blob/main/readmeAssets/4.png)<br>

 3. You can get your current location by clicking the geo marker icon on the left. <br>